 8. Don’t pre-book meals or special assistance – it is too much hassle to move people when these items are already planned by the airline – so you will remain where you in the cabin you booked.

 9. If travelling on a charter flight, the premium seats are sold and they tend to go very fast, so if you are interested then book your flight early and pay – there is practically no other way you can get these seats without paying, so you will be wasting your time trying to bag a freebie here.
-This applies to companies such as Thomson Airways, Thomas Cook and Monarch for example.

 10. And finally whatever you do always be polite, well mannered and cool and calm.
 Being chatty and friendly disposes staff to helping you after a long and arduous day dealing with passengers.
 A little charm can go a long way.